 Strong Leadership and Communication Skills

-You will lead a team and interact with various stakeholders as a project manager.
+As a project manager, you will lead a team and interact with various stakeholders.
 Strong leadership and communication skills are essential to effectively communicating project goals, delegating tasks, and resolving conflicts.
 You should be able to inspire and motivate your team to deliver their best work.

 Excellent Organizational and Time Management Skills